Władysław III of Poland: Possible survival

+Sasek of Międzygóra mentions that during his journey as member of entourage of Lev of Rožmitál in 1466, in vicinity of Cantalapiedra the group met a recluse, who was recognized as Władysław by another Polish participant, based on his apparent resemblance to the missing former king of Poland, as well as having six toes on the feet (feature shared with Władysław).
+The recluse dismissed him, neither confirming nor denying his identity.

+In 1472 Nicolaus Floris of Order of Friars Minor sent a letter to Teutonic Order claiming that Władysław lives on Madeira (where Henrique Alemão also resided, though Floris makes no mention about potential connection between the two).

+The possibility of Władysław's survival, and him living either under identity of Henrique or as hermit, was being seriously considered by Polish humanist and amateur-historian Leopold Kielanowski, as well as Portuguese historian Rois Gomez and Bohemian historian Rudolf Urbanek; the matter is extensively discussed by Polish journalist Zbigniew Święch in his book on the King, The Last Crusader of Europe [Ostatni krzyżowiec Europy].

+It was speculated by Święch and Kielanowski that if the King survived the battle, he might have not returned first due to humiliation caused by defeat under Varna, and subsequently because of political siuations of his kingdoms where the new rulers had already ascended.

 Appearance and personal life

-According to 19th-century sources based on medieval chronicles, Władysław was of medium height, with a swarthy (olive) complexion, dark hair, dark eyes, and possessed a graceful gaze.
+According to 19th century sources based on medieval chronicles, Władysław III was of medium height, with a swarthy (olive) complexion, dark hair, dark eyes, and possessed a graceful gaze.
 There are no other accounts disclosing his physical appearance.
 He did not indulge in overeating or excessive drinking, and was a person of extreme patience and piety.
 Furthermore, the king was known to be of strong character and merciful to his foes, when required.

-Władysław had no children and did not marry.
+Władysław III had no children and did not marry.
 Contemporary sources suggest that he was homosexual.
 The chronicler Jan Długosz, known for his antipathy towards the Jagiellons, alleged that there was something unusual about the monarch's sexuality.
 Długosz did not specify the details behind that but stated "too subject to his carnal desires" and "he did not abandon his lewd and despicable habits".
 On the other hand, Długosz noted later, "No age has ever seen and will never see a more Catholic and holy ruler who, according to his highest goodness, has never harmed any Christian. [...]
 Finally, like a holy king and a second angel on Earth, he lived an unmarried and virgin life at home and during the war".